 until we will meet again, somewhere

-and get drunk sing our sorrows away
+and get drunk sing

 and from our cups